 If the drain valve has become loose, it can usually be re-tightened or fixed with a quick repair.
 However, you may need to replace the valve depending on the situation.
 Your local plumbing expert can assess the situation and provide you with the best solution.

 Loose Inlet & Outlet Connections

 If you have a traditional water heater, then you might know that water enters the tank through an inlet connection.
 Once the water is heated and ready to be sent out into your home, it leaves the tank through an outlet connection.

 If either of these pipes connected to your tank becomes loose, this can be what causes a water heater to leak.
 Check to see if the leak is coming from the top of the tank.
 If so, there’s a possibility that you’re dealing with loose inlet and outlet connections.

 Is a Leaking Water Heater Dangerous?

 Now that you know the potential reasons why your water heater is leaking, you might be wondering if the situation is dangerous or not.
-When it comes down to it, small leaks and regular processes (such as a normally-functioning pressure relief valve) aren’t cause for concern.
+When it comes down to it, small leaks and regular processes (such as a normally functioning pressure relief valve) aren’t cause for concern.

 If you’re dealing with a significant leak or you suspect the water heater has a damaged part, you should certainly exercise caution.
 Damaged or broken parts can suggest that your water heater isn’t working properly, which can lead to more issues further down the line.
 Plus, an unruly leak can potentially lead to costly water damage if ignored or put off for too long.

-Schedule Water Heater Services With Bumble Bee Plumbing
+Schedule Water Heater Services with Bumble Bee Plumbing

 Don’t wait to call a plumber for your electric or gas water heater needs.
-Contact us to schedule a service for your hot water heater in Phoenix, AZ, today!
+Contact us to schedule a service for your water heater in Phoenix, AZ, today!